pnedunuri/docker-volume-vsphere/CONTRIBUTING.md

 In order to test locally, you'd need a test setup.
 Local test setup automation is planned but but not done yet, so currently the environment has to be set up manually.

-Test environment  typically consist of 1 ESX and 2  guest VMs running inside of the ESX.
-We also support 1 ESX and 1 guest VM.
-We require ESX 6.0 and later, and a Linux VM running  Docker 1.10+ enabled for  plain text TCP connection, i.e.
+Test environment  typically consist of 1 ESX and 3 guest VMs running inside of the ESX.
+We require ESX 6.0 and later, and a Linux VM running  Docker 1.13+ enabled for  plain text TCP connection, i.e.
 Docker Daemon running with "-H tcp://0.0.0.0:2375 -H unix:///var/run/docker.sock" options.
 Note that both tcp: and unix: need to be present Please check  "Configuring and running Docker"